AaronCrisologo/ParkSense-Utilizing-Data-Driven-Approaches-for-Sustainable-Parking-Management-in-Schools./README.md

 Automatic Billing System: Simplifies payment after parking sessions History of Parking: Tracks parking transactions for users and administrators Data and Analytics:
-Real-time Occupancy Tracking: Displays available parking spaces Analytics Dashboard: Generates reports on usage patterns, revenue, and peak hours Accessibility and Enforcement:
+-Real-time Occupancy Tracking: Displays available parking spaces -Analytics Dashboard: Generates reports on usage patterns, revenue, and peak hours Accessibility and Enforcement:
-Priority Parking: Designates spots for disabled individuals Time Limit Enforcement: Automatically enforces parking duration and issues penalties Departmental Management:
+-Priority Parking: Designates spots for disabled individuals Time Limit Enforcement: Automatically enforces parking duration and issues penalties Departmental Management:
-Departmentalized Parking: Allocates spaces and tracks usage by school department (CIT, CEAFA, CICS).
+-Departmentalized Parking: Allocates spaces and tracks usage by school department (CIT, CEAFA, CICS).
 Scope:
 This project focuses on developing a system for internal parking management.
 It will be used by parking administration staff only.
 Parkers will not directly interact with the system beyond receiving billing receipts.
 Limitations: